Aaron Judge: College career

-Various colleges recruited Judge to play tight end in football, including Notre Dame, Stanford, and UCLA, but he preferred baseball.
-The Oakland Athletics selected him in the 31st round of the 2010 MLB draft, but he opted to enroll at California State University, Fresno (Fresno State) to play for the Fresno State Bulldogs baseball team in the Western Athletic Conference (WAC).
-In 2011, Judge was part of a Fresno State team that shared the Western Athletic Conference (WAC) regular season title, won the WAC Tournament, and qualified for the 2011 NCAA Division I baseball tournament.
-Louisville Slugger named him a Freshman All-American.
-He won the 2012 TD Ameritrade College Home Run Derby.
-He played collegiate summer baseball for the Brewster Whitecaps of the Cape Cod Baseball League in the summer of 2012.
-In his junior year, Judge led the Bulldogs in home runs, doubles, and runs batted in (RBIs).
-Judge was named to the all-conference team in all three of his seasons for the Bulldogs—in the WAC in his first two seasons, and the Mountain West Conference (MW) as a junior (the Bulldogs joined the MW in July 2012, between his sophomore and junior seasons).
+Several colleges recruited Judge to play tight end in football, including Notre Dame, Stanford, and UCLA, but he preferred baseball.
+The Oakland Athletics selected him in the 31st round of the 2010 MLB draft.
+Still, he opted to enroll at California State University, Fresno to play for the Bulldogs baseball team in the Western Athletic Conference (WAC).

+In 2011, Fresno State shared the Western Athletic Conference (WAC) regular season title, won the WAC Tournament, and qualified for the NCAA Division I baseball tournament.
+Judge was named the WAC Freshman of the Year, earned All-WAC First Team and All-Tournament Team honors, and was selected as a Freshman All-American by Louisville Slugger.

+In 2012, Fresno State repeated as WAC tournament champions, with Judge earning All-WAC First Team honors for the second consecutive year and another selection to the All-Tournament Team.
+He finished the season tied for second in the conference with 13 stolen bases and ranked fifth with 47 runs scored.
+He also won the 2012 College Home Run Derby.
+That summer, he played collegiate summer baseball for the Brewster Whitecaps of the Cape Cod Baseball League, where he received the team's Citizenship Award for being a positive team member.

+As a junior in 2013, Judge led the Bulldogs in home runs (12), doubles (15), and runs batted in (36), earning All-MW First Team honors.
+He was named to the all-conference team in all three of his seasons for the Bulldogs—in the WAC in his first two seasons, and the Mountain West Conference (MW) as a junior.
+(The Bulldogs joined the MW in July 2012, before his junior season).

+Judge was honored with a jersey retirement celebration at halftime of a Fresno State football game on November 18, 2023.
+The following day, the Fresno State baseball team formally retired his #29 jersey.